History of Grenada: Invasion

-Democracy restored: 1983 to present day
+1983 to present day

 Post invasion politics

 When US troops withdrew from Grenada in December 1983, Nicholas Braithwaite was appointed Prime Minister of an interim administration by the Governor General Sir Paul Scoon until elections could be organized.

 On 28 October 1984, the new Point Salines International Airport was opened, which enabled Grenada to receive large commercial jets for the first time.

-The first democratic elections since 1976 were held in December 1984 and were won by the Grenada National Party under Herbert Blaize who won 14 out of 15 seats in elections and served as Prime Minister until his death in December 1989.
+The first democratic elections since 1976 were held in December 1984 and were won by the Grenada National Party under Herbert Blaize who won 14 out of 15 seats in elections and served as prime minister until his death in December 1989.
 The NNP continued in power until 1989 but with a reduced majority.
 Five NNP parliamentary members, including two cabinet ministers, left the party in 1986–87 and formed the National Democratic Congress (NDC) which became the official opposition.
 In August 1989, Prime Minister Blaize broke with the GNP to form another new party, The National Party (TNP), from the ranks of the NNP.
 This split in the NNP resulted in the formation of a minority government until constitutionally scheduled elections in March 1990.
 Prime Minister Blaize died in December 1989 and was succeeded as prime minister by Ben Jones until after the 1990 elections.

 The National Democratic Congress emerged from the 1990 elections as the strongest party, winning 7 of the fifteen available seats.
 Nicholas Brathwaite added 2 TNP members and 1 member of the Grenada United Labor Party (GULP) to create a 10-seat majority coalition.
 The governor general appointed him to be prime minister for a second time.
-Braithwaite resigned in Feb 1995 and was succeeded as Prime Minister by George Brizan who served until the Jun 1995 election.
+Braithwaite resigned in Feb 1995 and was succeeded as prime minister by George Brizan who served until the Jun 1995 election.

 In parliamentary elections on 20 June 1995, the NNP won 8 of the 15 seats and formed a government headed by Keith Mitchell.
 The NNP maintained and affirmed its hold on power when it took all 15 parliamentary seats in the January 1999 elections.
-Mitchell went on to win the 2003 elections with a reduced majority of 8 of the 15 seats and served as Prime Minister for a record 13 years until his defeat in 2008.
+Mitchell went on to win the 2003 elections with a reduced majority of eight of the 15 seats, and served as prime minister for a record 13 years until his defeat in 2008.

 The 2001 census showed that the population of Grenada was 100,895.

 The 2008 election was won by the National Democratic Congress under Tillman Thomas with 11 of the 15 seats.

-In 2009, Point Salines International Airport was renamed Maurice Bishop International Airport in tribute to the former Prime Minister.
+In 2009, Point Salines International Airport was renamed Maurice Bishop International Airport in tribute to the former prime minister.